dchambers/ethereum-test-dapp/README.md

 ```bash
 npm install simplehttpserver -g
 ```
-and then use to serve the files within the current directory like this:
+and which you can then use to serve the files within the current directory like this:

 ```bash
 simplehttpserver